actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 ## Quantifying accuracy of $\beta$

 This is always a must in any regression model to check for the accuracy of $\hat{\beta}$.
-This can be by means of plotting some $x$% confidence interval (interval where a parameter will lie with probability $x$%) or by conducting t-tests (signal-noise ratio) which I talked about in the previous post "Statistics".
+This can be by means of plotting some $x$% confidence interval (interval where a parameter will lie with probability $x$%) or by conducting t-tests (testing if parameter has an effect or not the response) which I talked about in the previous post "Statistics".

 To find these measures, the mean and variance of the $\hat{\beta}$ is required.
 It is as follows